 Using Text Searching

-Use the Text Searching section to create terms to search for the contents of text and metadata (such as keywords, source folder, and title) based on the free form text you want to locate.
-Here you can create complex search strings by grouping, connecting, and negating criteria.
+Use the Text Searching section to create terms and search syntax to search for the contents of text and metadata (such as keywords, source folder, and title) based on the free form text you want to locate.
+Here you can create complex search strings by grouping conditions , applying operators, and negating queries.

 Nebula uses Apache Solr logic in generating results for text based searches.